intel-lab-lkp/linux/Documentation/networking/segmentation-offloads.rst

 Generic receive offload is the complement to GSO.
 Ideally any frame assembled by GRO should be segmented to create an identical sequence of frames using GSO, and any sequence of frames segmented by GSO should be able to be reassembled back to the original by GRO.
-The only exception to this is IPv4 ID in the case that the DF bit is set for a given IP header.
-If the value of the IPv4 ID is not sequentially incrementing it will be altered so that it is when a frame assembled via GRO is segmented via GSO.

 Partial Generic Segmentation Offload